Last updated: October 14, 2025

 Settlements And Payouts

-Reports describe confidential resolutions in 2022.
-Those involved early federal filings.
+Reports describe confidential resolutions in 2022 involving early federal filings, settlement sums were not public.
 Settlement sums were not public.
 Consumer class payouts often run small.
 That pattern repeats across many product cases.
-Large personal injury awards remain rare here.
+Significant personal injury awards remain rare here.
 The Carr case continues separately.

 Web resources note additional consumer settlements.
 These apply to adjacent product lines.
 The overall picture suggests modest refunds.
 Courts may also order injunctive relief.
 Label changes and disclosures often appear.
 Plaintiffs still pursue broader relief in active cases.